watertap-org/watertap/docs/technical_reference/flowsheets/ion_exchange.rst

 ------------

 The simple ion exchange (IX) flowsheet can be simulated to predict the performance of an IX system to remove targeted ions and components.
-This flowsheet can be useful to expedite the set-up, usage, and costing of an IX system for conventional water treatment applications using the Langmuir isotherm and the constant pattern assumption.
+This flowsheet can be useful to expedite the setup, usage, and costing of an IX system for conventional water treatment applications using the Langmuir isotherm and the constant pattern assumption.

 Implementation
 --------------

+Consisting of only a single unit operation, the assumptions for the flowsheet are the same as those outlined in the :doc:`IX unit model documentation </technical_reference/unit_models/ion_exchange_0D>`:

+1) Model dimensionality is limited to a 0D control volume
+2) Single liquid phase only
+3) Steady state only
+4) Single solute and single solvent (water) only
+5) Plug flow conditions
+6) Isothermal conditions
+7) Favorable Langmuir isotherm

+Figure 1 presents the process flow diagram for the IX model.
+Blue text represents all of the unit blocks on the flowsheets, and red text represents process streams (or more specifically, an ``Arc`` that is connected to a ``Port`` on each unit block).

 .. figure:: ../../_static/flowsheets/ion_exchange.png
-    :width: 500
+    :width: 1000
     :align: center

     Figure 1.
-IX flowsheet
+IX demonstration flowsheet.

-Consisting of only a single unit operation, the assumptions for the flowsheet are aligned with those detailed in the :doc:`IX unit model documentation </technical_reference/unit_models/ion_exchange_0D>`.
+The following modeling components are used within the flowsheet:

+    Documentation for property models:
+        * :doc:`/technical_reference/property_models/mc_aq_sol`
+    Documentation for unit models:
+        * :doc:`/technical_reference/unit_models/ion_exchange_0D`
+    Documentation for unit models from IDAES:
+        * :doc:`idaes:reference_guides/model_libraries/generic/unit_models/feed`
+        * :doc:`idaes:reference_guides/model_libraries/generic/unit_models/product`
+    Documentation for costing models:
+        * :doc:`/technical_reference/costing/watertap_costing`
+        * :doc:`/technical_reference/costing/ion_exchange`

 The ion exchange flowsheet demonstration proceeds through five steps:

 1. Building the model with ``ix_build``:
     This function builds the flowsheet with a list of ions as input.
     If the keyword argument ``target_ion`` is not used, the first ion in the list of ions provided is used as the ``target_ion`` configuration argument for the ``IonExchange0D`` model.
-    The ion used in the demonstration is calcium (``Ca_2+``), but the local function ``get_ion_config`` can be used to get diffusivity, molecular weight, \
-    and charge data for sodium (``Na_+``), chloride (``Cl_-``), magnesium (``Mg_2+``), and sulfate (``SO4_2-``).
-This function will also add the flowsheet level and unit model costing packages, set default scaling for molar flow rates of water and the target ion, create ``Arcs`` to connect the feed and product blocks to the IX unit model, and calculate scaling factors for the entire flowsheet.
+    The ion used in the demonstration is calcium (``Ca_2+``), but the local function ``get_ion_config`` can be used to get diffusivity, molecular weight, and charge data for sodium (``Na_+``), chloride (``Cl_-``), magnesium (``Mg_2+``), and sulfate (``SO4_2-``).
+This function will also add the flowsheet level and unit model costing packages, set default scaling for molar flow rates of water and the target ion, create ``Arcs`` to connect the feed, product, and regen blocks to the IX unit model, and calculate scaling factors for the entire flowsheet.
 The model is returned from this function.

 2. Defining the operating conditions with ``set_operating_conditions``:
     This function is used to set the flow rate and concentration for the flowsheet via the ``flow_in`` and ``conc_mass_in`` keywords, respectively.
 It will also set the operating conditions for the IX unit process simulation.
 Specific variables fixed are in the sections below.

 3. Connecting and initializing individual unit models with ``initialize_system``:
-    Calling this function will initialize all unit models on the flowsheet (``feed``, ``ion_exchange``, and ``product``), initialize the ``costing`` block, and propagate the state of the arcs so all the unit models are connected.
+    Calling this function will initialize all unit models on the flowsheet (``feed``, ``ion_exchange``, ``product``, and ``regen``), initialize the ``costing`` block, and propagate the arcs.

 4. Solving the model with ``solver``:
     The solver object is returned by calling the WaterTAP function ``get_solver()``.
 After the model is built, specified, and initialized,